ppy/osu-wiki/wiki/Rules/Visual_content_considerations/en.md

 ## Criteria

-Images or visual elements containing any of the following are **not allowed**:
+Images or other visual content containing any of the following are **not allowed**:

 - **sexual content involving or targeted at minors**
 - **excessive violence, gore, dismemberment, decapitation, or maiming**